karandeepSJ/Robust-Oblivious-Transfer/README.md

 - Using a public-key cryptosystem, say El Gamal, design a Robust Oblivious Transfer protocol between a client A (who has the index i) and server B (who has the array) such that A and B are part of a large network and reliably communicate via the above robust routing mechanism.

 # Protocol
-The detailed explaination of the two protocols is given in [Robust Oblivious Transfer](./Robust%20Oblivious%20Transfer.pdf)
+The detailed explanation of the two protocols is given in [Robust Oblivious Transfer](./Robust%20Oblivious%20Transfer.pdf)

 # Implementation
 The code does not establish any actual connection or simulate a network.
 Messages to be transmitted are just stored in variables, and method to manually corrupt messages is written.